 If you have been thinking about getting dermal fillers such as Restylane or Perlane, one of the tings that may be holding you back is the fear of being “overfilled.”
 Most people want to look like themselves, only better, and avoid looking fake and overfilled.
 This is exactly what I want for my patients.

 In the 80s and 90s many plastic surgeons produced a pulled-tight surgical look.
-The people walking around with these tight faces are the source of fear for those women that look into having a facelift today.
-Women long of having a facelift, but have a fear of having a “pulled” look.
+The people walking around with these tight faces are the source of fear for those women that look into having a deep plane facelift miami beach procedure today.
+Women long of having a facelift miami, but have a fear of having a “pulled” look.
 In much the same way, those women that walk around with “overfilled” faces are the source of fear to those women that are thinking about having fillers placed.
 They see these women with very swollen cheeks or lips and become afraid of having the procedures done.

 So why do some women have these overfilled faces?
 Well, the simple answer is ..
 The doctor did it.
 Women should seek doctors that have the same aesthetic as themselves.
 My personal philosophy regarding plastic surgery is that the result should always appear natural.
 If it looks done, it’s not good.